 Additional feedback on usage of the QINS/QALL code in instruction:

 NO: No usage of QALL

+RU:

+Some members of RU NSMPG agreed to remove this code.
+The RU CSD does not use for CA for Russian securities code QALL in MT 565.
+But this code is used for instructions for voting at meetings (MI) in MeetingInstruction (seev.004.001.04).

 Bernard could not yet join Elena to discuss the case.

 Actions: Bernard to investigate the usage of QALL for bonds with RU (contact Elena) and revert at next call.